Mdarafatchowdhury/Mdarafatchowdhury/README.md

 **🔧 About Me**
 - I’m a **fast learner** with a passion for exploring new technologies in the IT sector
 - Based in **Dhaka, Bangladesh**
-- Currently I worked in **RanksITT ISP-IGW** Company as a assistant network engineer
+- Currently I work in **RanksITT ISP-IGW** Company as a assistant network engineer
 - I like building, testing, and improving systems
 - Always open to collaboration and new challenges